The Ethos of Stanley Road

 The wrong choices are met by consistent warning and then sanction with the use of orange on the zone board and possibly red if the warning is ignored.
 Red carries with it a consequence.
 Poor lunchtime behaviour can result in an orange warning or a red card which means communication with parents.
 Our handling of behaviour is to consistently ask for the behaviour we want to see, modelling it ourselves and praising those pupils who model the behaviour themselves.
 For more details see our behaviour policy.

 We believe every learner should be challenged to realise their full potential.
 Expert teaching, nurturing and skilled intervention and high expectations combine to see children make good progress and achieve well at Stanley Road.
-Our REAL curriculum is inclusive and broad and when underpinned by our Most Able Learners policy, it ensures expertise, modelling and aptitude are celebrated, held up as examples and used to ensure all achieve their potential.
+Our REAL curriculum is inclusive and broad and when underpinned by high expectations, it ensures expertise, modelling and aptitude are celebrated, held up as examples and used to ensure all achieve their potential.